graysonpike/austin-dockless-data/README.md

 You can find this dataset at https://data.austintexas.gov/Transportation-and-Mobility/Dockless-Vehicle-Trips/7d8e-dm7r

+The main function of this script is to generate a database of Devices (by ID) from the supplied database of Trips.
+From this new database, it is possible to find the distribution of lifespan and revenue for dockless devices.

 ### Virtual Environment
 It is strongly recommended to use a Python virtual environment.
 To create a virtual env, use the venv feature of python3.
 Run the command below in the root project directory.
 Recommended folder name for the virtual environment is env.